llllllllll/phorth/README.rst

 the same interpreter loop that handles normal python code objects.

 \* C++ is used where the VM is too restrictive.
 This is mainly used to handle dynamic jumps which there is no opcode for in CPython.
-This was also an exucuse for me to play with my new `libpy <https://www.github.com/llllllllll/libpy>`_ project.

 Purpose
 -------